We exist because the old game stopped working.

 On every busy corner, foreign-funded chains were opening.
 They had pools of money.
 They had the best consultants.
 They had the budgets to lock down the most strategic locations.
 The kind of money that lets you make mistakes and survive them.

-Quietly, the long-established sole proprietors — businesses that had served their communities for decades, families that had built reputations one customer at a time — were losing ground.
+Quietly, the long-established sole proprietors, businesses that had served their communities for decades, families that had built reputations one customer at a time, were losing ground.

 Most of them weren't losing because they sold worse products.
 They were losing because they were still playing the old game: open the shop, sit behind the counter, wait for customers to walk in.
-While the chains were already on the internet, on Google, on social media, capturing customers before they ever reached the street.
+While the chains were already on the internet, on Google, on social media, capturing customers before they even reached the street.

 Here's the thing most small business owners haven't realized yet.